bertamoyano/DataScience_Portfolio/README.md

   <small><strong>Statistics and Econometrics (R) </strong></small>
 </p>
 <p dir="auto">
-  This study investigates the link between social capital and individual happiness in Europe using multilevel analysis on data from 42,151 individuals across 23 countries (2012-2018).
-The findings reveal that social trust, institutional trust, and informal social interactions significantly impact happiness, while national-level social capital indicators have little effect in the short term.
-This study is conducted in R using data analytics tools and statistical methods.
+  This study investigates the link between social capital and individual happiness in Europe using multilevel analysis on data from individuals across 23 countries during 2012-2018.
+The findings reveal that institutional trust and informal social interactions significantly impact happiness, while national-level social capital indicators have little effect in the short term.
 </p>

 <h1 dir="auto"></h1>